babycommando/discordia/README.md

 **Welcome to DISCORDIA, user!**

-DISCORDIA is a discord bot that can read and write text messages, store them on a contextual memory, and may use multimodal vision models to answer with messages that holds image attachments and can do a function calling to search the internet to fact-check things.
-It have the potential to also do other kinds of function calling.
-Explore the example of the web search and be creative about it.
+DISCORDIA is a discord bot that can read and write text messages, store them on a contextual memory, use multimodal vision models to answer with messages that holds image attachments and do function calling to search the internet to fact-check things.
+It have the potential to also do other kinds of function calling - explore the example of the web search and be creative about it.

 **Warning:** Before proceeding, note that this is a discord SELFBOT, a method that fetches directly the discord APIs without using the